lsst/dp0-2_lsst_io/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This site provides information about Rubin Observatory's Data Preview 0.2 (DP0.2), simulated LSST-like data products containing extragalactic and galactic objects .
+This site provides information about Rubin Observatory's Data Preview 0.2 (DP0.2), simulated LSST-like data products containing extragalactic and galactic objects.

 For general information about the Data Preview 0 (DP0) program, see `dp0.lsst.io <https://dp0.lsst.io/index.html>`_.